Drag to Select

 const selectionRect = dragVector ? dragVector.toDOMRect() : null

-I generally try to avoid components that "derive" values on render.
-I think this is why I have tried to store drag operations as DOMRects for so long.
-A DOMRect is what should be rendered, but a DOMRect is a lossy form of storing the state, so logically I don't think this derivation can be avoided.
+I generally try to avoid components that derive values on render.
+I think this is why I have tried to store drag interactions as DOMRects for so long.
+A DOMRect is what should be rendered, but a DOMRect is a lossy form of storing the data, so this derivation can't be avoided.

 3. Finally, we can replace our DOMRect constructor calls with DOMVector constructor calls, and update our onPointerMove to calculate magnitudeX and magnitudeY instead of width and height.